 Changes in the Brain’s Structure

 Stress can also affect the brain’s ability to form new cells.
 While the brain can still create neurons, studies show that in times of chronic stress, these new neurons tend to die within a week.
+Neuroplasticity, the brain’s ability to reorganize itself and form new neural connections, can be negatively affected, leading to difficulty in learning new information and regulating emotions.

 With all the impacts of memory loss, production of matter, and brain cell formation, the brain itself can actually shrink in size.
 When constantly exposed to intense stressors, people are more likely to experience brain shrinkage.
 This means that chronic stress can make it harder to deal with future problems.
+A reduced prefrontal cortex—responsible for executive function and decision-making—can make it challenging to regulate emotions and maintain focus in high-stress environments.

 Next Steps

 We have explored what happens to our brains under stress, but what can be done to prevent these effects?
 Well, we know that stress is a part of daily life, and hard as we might try, we cannot get rid of stress completely.
-We can however learn how to effectively manage it.
+We can, however, learn how to effectively manage it.

-Utilizing coping skills or relaxation techniques, such a deep breathing, journaling, exercise, or meditation, are great ways to mange stress.
 If you find yourself struggling with the negative impacts of chronic stress, keep yourself healthy and schedule an appointment with us for anxiety treatment.
+Seeking professional support, whether through therapy, counseling, or stress management programs, can provide effective strategies for building resilience and improving overall well-being.